Representing and supporting medical oncologists in the UK

 Collaboration between the cancer care team, dentists and dental specialists is repeatedly emphasised and encouraged throughout the guidance.
 All the downloads can be found here.

-UK Chemotherapy board endorsement policy to guide professional organisations requesting endorsement for documents, policies, position statements or meetings.
+UK SACT board endorsement policy to guide professional organisations requesting endorsement for documents, policies, position statements or meetings.

 This guideline is designed to give a practical framework for the safe introduction and ongoing use of immunotherapy in existing Systemic Anti-Cancer Therapy (SACT) services.

 Guidance on consent for Systemic Anti-Cancer Therapy (SACT) and national SACT site- and regimen-specific consent forms.
-Developed with support from Cancer Research UK, the guidance and forms are intended to support clinicians in ensuring that patients receiving SACT are fully informed when consenting to treatment.They are available on the CRUK website and were last updated in December 2017.
+Developed with support from Cancer Research UK, the guidance and forms are intended to support clinicians in ensuring that patients receiving SACT are fully informed when consenting to treatment.They are available on the CRUK website and are reviewed and updated regularly.

 Promoting Early Identification of Systemic Anti-Cancer Therapies Side Effects: Two Approaches – Good Practice Guideline (September 2016)